Grayscale image of a robotic arm in a clean, modern environment.

 Personal Injury or Workers’ Compensation Claim-Why Not Both?

-When someone suffers a personal injury at work, the immediate thought often turns to workers’ compensation.
+When someone suffers a personal injury at work, immediate thought often turns to workers’ compensation.
 It’s designed to cover medical expenses and lost wages, but what happens when a third party’s negligence also plays a role?
-In such cases, pursuing both a workers’ compensation claim and a personal injury lawsuit might be the smartest move.
-This blog explores how these claims differ, how they intersect, and why pursuing both could maximize your compensation while protecting your legal rights.
+In such cases, pursuing both a workers’ compensation claim, and a personal injury lawsuit might be the smartest move.

-Let’s take an example of a driver getting injured in a motor vehicle accident during his work.
-In this case, the worker can claim workers’ compensation from the employer as well as personal injury claim against the person who hit him.
-This would be a very complicated lawsuit that demand attorneys experienced in both personal injury and workers compensation litigations.
+Let’s take the example of a driver getting injured in a motor vehicle accident during his work.
+In this case, the worker can claim compensation from the employer as well as personal injury claims against the person who hit him.

 The laws governing workers’ compensation cases in the US vary from one jurisdiction to the next.
 In some states of the US like Georgia, an injured worker is prohibited from pursuing any other claim from the employer other than the workers’ compensation claim.